bit-nk/phishing-url-detection/README.md

-# Phishing URL Detection — Reproducible Repo (Template)
+# Phishing URL Detection: Reproducible Repo (Template)

-This repository is a reproducible template for your Phishing-URL Detection project, following the Data Ethics & Reproducibility Workshop guidelines.
+This repository is a reproducible template for the Phishing-URL Detection project.
-It is customized for the scripts you already have: `build_phishing_dataset.py` and `evaluate_models.py`.

 ## Structure (what to fill)
 - `src/` : core scripts (data build + evaluation)